epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-05-21-linux-multiboot.markdown

 	I usually named them Works or Docs.

+Of course you can use different name.
+However this is my configuration:

+*	Works: shared partition for any linux in my PC.

+*	Docs: Windows Data.

 #### Samba Configuration

 And I also use the same samba configuration, so my network always find the right document, no matter linux, that I boot.

+To be exact, my samba path always here.

+*	<code>/media/Works/Samba</code>

+{% highlight conf %}
+% tree -L 1 /media/Works
+/media/Works
+├── ...
+├── e-Pajak
+├── ...
+├── githublab
+├── ..
+├── Mailbox
+├── Music
+├── Samba
+└── ...
+{% endhighlight %}

 #### Table of Content